The USA enter the Great War. A hard time for German-Americans.

-Also the discussion about a nationwide ban on alcohol became increasingly political.
+Moreover, the discussion about a nationwide ban on alcohol became increasingly political.
 Most breweries in the USA were run by German or Austrian emigrants, and although the wine industry was mainly in Italian-American hands, there were wine-makers of German descent too, like her family’s Mountain Men vineyards in the Shenandoah Valley, her mother Amber’s home.
 Prohibition, a nationwide ban on alcohol, would endanger her family’s existence too.
-And the vineyards was beloved by the German family branch too.

 Chiara and John

 Within a year of declaring war, the U.S. had assembled a military force of nearly 4 million men and women.
 The American Expeditionary Forces (A.E.F.) combined units from the regular Army, Marines, various state National Guards nationalized by the federal government, and the new National Army created from volunteers and draftees.

 From July 1917 the USA sent troops to Europe.
 Many families feared for their husbands, fathers, sons and brothers, and waited for news from the front in distant Europe.
 “Safer for Democracy” the world should be after the war, the USA fought for a just cause and for peace.
 So President Wilson had spoken on January 8, 1918, to the Senate and the House of Representatives.